mkspoorthy2001/mkspoorthy2001/README.md

 - 👋 Hi, I’m @mkspoorthy2001
 - 👀 I’m interested in Ruby, Python, Machine learning, IoT and Embedded systems.
-- 🌱 I’m currently learning data science and AI
+- 🌱 I’m currently learning data science and AI.
 - 💞️ I’m looking to collaborate on challenging ruby and machine learning projects.
 - 📫 How to reach me @mkspoorthy@gmail.com